 Malocclusion (crooked teeth) and Orthodontic relapse

-Tongue thrusting is the reason for misalignment and bite problems for nearly half of orthodontic patients.
-This problem may lead to difficulties in biting, chewing, swallowing and digesting food.
+Incorrect tongue posture is often the reason for misalignment, crowded teeth, cross bites and open bites.
+Bite problems account for nearly half of orthodontic patients.
+This problem may lead to difficulties in biting, chewing, swallowing and TMJ dysfunction.

 Teeth are surrounded in all directions by muscles and forces.
 It only takes 1.7 grams of pressure to move a tooth.
 The action of our tongue, cheeks, and lips can be hundreds of grams of pressure.
 Muscular imbalances are the leading cause of needing orthodontic treatment.
 IF not corrected then they remain and can lead to orthodontic relapse.
 Think about it.
 If you have dysfunctional habits that CAUSE crooked teeth, a cross bite, or an open bite, then they aren’t going to magically disappear once you have braces.
 Eventually your teeth WILL begin to shift again .
 All to often I see my adult patients going through braces 2 or 3 times.
 The reason is because their HABITS causing the need for braces were never addressed.
 Myofunctional therapy ADDRESSES the underlying cause, not the symptoms.

 Often the most obvious symptom of incorrect oral posture involves the muscles of the face.
 A dull, sluggish appearance and full, weak lips develop when muscles aren’t operating normally.
 Constantly parted lips (with or without mouth breathing) also signal this disorder.
 A person swallowing incorrectly will often purse and tighten the muscles of the cheeks, chin and lips—a symptom known as a facial grimace.
 This can give the chin a knobby appearance, known as a chin button.